 Stay connected with friends and loved ones, where possible.
 Phone calls, video conferencing apps and social media are just some of the ways you can keep in touch.
 Virtual contact is not the same, but you can at least tell people you’re thinking of them.
 However, do remember to stay away from negativity (in terms of social media posts) as this may not help your mood or your anxiety levels.

 Make your life as meaningful as you can.
 The structures of everyday life as we knew it have been taken away, so it’s important to create new structures – whether that’s ensuring you exercise, chat to friends, cook, study, learn something new, play, or catch up on the box sets you promised yourself you’d always watch.
 This lockdown period may be a time for self-reflection and a chance to consider what is really important to you.

 If you’re concerned about your mental health and struggling to cope with the impact of the coronavirus lockdown measures, then know that you don’t have to be on your own with your feelings.
 Reach out to speak to a professional who can help.
 All of our therapy sessions have moved to online video or phone sessions, and we have therapists available seven days a week.
-Call 020 8673 4545 to talk through your needs with our friendly reception team.
+Call 020 8673 4545 to talk through your needs with our friendly Front of House team.
 You can also email us on [email protected]